 Not only should you pay attention to the interior but also the landscaping.
 Cutting the grass and pulling the weeds can make a big difference.
 Remember that the initial impression someone makes when they first drive up to the property is very important.

 Renting out a house can be a lengthy process, and a lot of the time, homeowners are looking to fill vacancies quickly.
-But, it’s crucial to invest the time in finding quality tenants.
+But, it’s crucial to invest the time in finding quality residents.
 It will pay off in the long run.

 Spencer is the VP of Marketing at Evernest.
 He wakes up with Google and Facebook on his mind.
 Having bought and sold over 150 homes in Birmingham, Spencer gets a kick out of helping new and seasoned investors navigate the mistakes he made as an investor.
 Spencer is also passionate about his love for Michael Jordan and does his best to explain to the Millennials (who never saw him play live) how much better he was than LeBron.
 He loves to hang out with his wife, kids, and the world’s best black lab, Jett.